homestars/chewy/README.md

 #### `:active_job`

 This does the same thing as `:atomic`, but using ActiveJob.
 This will inherit the ActiveJob configuration settings including the `active_job.queue_adapter` setting for the environment.
-Patch `Chewy::Strategy::ActiveJob::Worker` for index updates improving.
+Patch `HSChewy::Strategy::ActiveJob::Worker` for index updates improving.

 ```ruby
 Chewy.strategy(:active_job) do